robben-ar/intelmq-docker/README.md

 Part 2: The bots and configuration

-* This image is building using another repo: https://github.com/CERTUNLP/intelmq-bots wich contains default intelmq coynfiguration for bots.
+* This image is building using another repo: https://github.com/CERTUNLP/intelmq-bots wich contains default intelmq configuration for bots.
 * There are default intelmq bots there, we made this new repo to make our life easier when we develop our own bots.
 You can fork this repo to build yours.